tonghuikang/swe-sharing/slides.md

 # Is Software Engineering <span class="ts-title">for me</span>?

 - How should I try out coding?
-- Am I a good fit for a software engineer?
+- Am I a good fit for a Software Engineer?

 </div>